vishalshangari/easyshare/README.md

 ### Testing (optional)

-To run upload test against test database, ensure a `test.json` config file is created (see above).
+To run upload test against test database, ensure testing DB is configured using environment variables (see above).
 Then simply:

     npm test